saaste/play-docker-aws-tutorial/README.md

 This will create a new container by name `example-container-1` and it will serve our app in port 80.

 But how do you open your app in browser?
+You need the IP address of the container.
+But how do you know what is the IP address?

 First, hit `Ctrl+C` to stop the container.
 Then you can start it again using the following command:

 ```
 $ docker start example-container-1